 The salt changed from the tesselated patterns to a rougher granular surface.

-Not good for tyres, let alone feet or paws.
+Not good for my tyres, let alone feet or paws.

 I had a slight tailwind and sped along the near perfectly flat surface.

-Several old guys sat outside a small shop casually chewing coca leaves.
+Several old guys sat outside a small kiosk shop casually chewing coca leaves.

-Their teeth cracked, yellow and missing as they tried to explain the route ahead for me.
+Their teeth, cracked and yellow or missing as they tried to explain the route ahead for me.

-I understood little except to step away when they turned to me, as I would receive a Coca saliva shower.
+I understood little of what they said except to step away when they turned towards me, as I would receive a Coca saliva shower.

 Their words muffled by the thick accent and full mouths.